 - Once a week, read the India Year Book Make this book your bible.

 - Devote some time (even if its 1 hour) towards Mains preparation.
 This is very important.
-Keep a track of syllabus
+Keep a track of syllabus from NCERT books.

 - Devote time to optional preparation at least twice a week.

 - Invest time on Sundays exclusively for revision.
 Weekly revisions of previously learned aspects are essential.

 Remember that Civil Services preparation is about hard work and smart work both.
 Avail the best of your time and make your attempt count.
 Best wishes.